 Once your on-page Bootstrap.js file URLs are updated to point to your Custom Domain Name, you should test again using a packet sniffer to make sure all Ensighten related requests are being successfully sent to your Custom Domain Name.
 If you see anything that causes concern, contact Ensighten Support for assistance.

 Ensighten’s first-party TDN was primarily developed to support Manage and related tag management specific efforts.
 Some Ensighten products such as Pulse already support first-party requests.
 It might be feasible to implement using the same domains and certificates across multiple products.
-Other Ensighten products such as Mobile or Privacy may not support first-party use cases initially.
+Other Ensighten products such as Mobile may not support first-party use cases initially.
 In this case, they will continue to use the default

 nexus.ensighten.com domain.
 If you have specific requests or want more information, contact Ensighten Support.

 First-party requests are not compatible, by design, with the commit-based nexus-test serving infrastructure as this would greatly increase the cost and time required to setup and maintain the solution with potential benefits being negligible.
 When using nexus-test (using Charles rewrites or the Ensighten developer tools plugin) you'll want to have the Bootstrap.js file reference point directly to

 nexus-test.ensighten.com to be able to complete your local testing.